 The A. H. Parker High School is approximately 4 blocks north of Hardware Park.
 Originally named the ‘Industrial High School’, the school was Birmingham’s first public high school for African American students.
 It was later renamed in honor of its founding principal, Dr. Arthur Harold Parker.

-We are excited to join in these efforts and help establish Smithfield as a modern center for physical product innovation.
+We are excited to establish Smithfield as a modern center for physical product innovation and join the efforts of others, like Freshwater Land Trust, in revitalizing Smithfield.